laberning/openrowingmonitor/README.md

 **FTMS Indoor Bike** is widely adopted by training applications for bike training.
 The simulated Indoor Bike offers metrics such as power and distance to the biking application.
 So why not use your rowing machine to row up a mountain in Zwift, Bkool, Sufferfest or similar :-)

 **Concept2 PM** Open Rowing Monitor also implements part of the Concept2 PM Bluetooth Smart Communication Interface Definition.
-This is still work in progress and may not work with all applications that support C2 rowing machines.
+This is still work in progress and only implements the most common parts of the spec, so it will not work with all applications that support the C2 rowing machines.

 ## How it all started